This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - New Transfer Student: Joins Hikaru's class from Episode 13 onwards.

-- No Good Deed Goes Unpunished: Manages to get retrieve the Star Pen from the Nottoreias, only for herself to be accused of stealing it thanks to a misunderstanding.
-This causes her and the others to become fugitives.
+- No Good Deed Goes Unpunished: Manages to get retrieve the Star Pen from the Notraiders, only for herself to be accused of stealing it thanks to a misunderstanding.
+This causes her and the others to briefly become fugitives.

-- Odd Name Out: The only member of the team whose Cure name doesnt start with an S, until 20 when Cure Cosmo joins the team.
+- Odd Name Out: The only member of the team whose Cure name doesn't start with an S, until Cure Cosmo joins the team.

 - Power Makes Your Hair Grow: Downplayed compared to the other Cures, since her hair only grows slightly past her shoulders after transforming.
 It's played straighter in her Twinkle Style form, where her hair grows much longer.

 - Red Oni, Blue Oni: The blue oni to Hikaru's red oni.
 She is much more calm and patient compared to Hikaru.

 - Shaping Your Attacks: When she uses Milky Shock with one of her Princess Star Color Pens, the electricity she fires changes shape to match the motif of the pen she's using; Lions for Leo, Twins for Gemini and Crab Claws for Cancer.